|Oracle Fusion Middleware Adapter for Oracle Applications User's Guide|

 Adapter for Oracle Applications and Oracle JCA Adapters are available as part of the Oracle Fusion Middleware install.
 In addition, these adapters support both Oracle WebLogic Server and middle tier deployments.

-For more information, see Oracle Fusion Middleware Installation Guide for Oracle SOA Suite.
+For more information, see Oracle Fusion Middleware Installation Guide for Oracle SOA Suite and Oracle Business Process Management Suite.

 Adapter for Oracle Applications integrates with the JCA Binding Component of the Oracle Fusion Middleware platform; therefore, it integrates with service engines, such as Oracle BPEL Process Manager (Oracle BPEL PM) and Oracle Mediator.